thucke/TYPO3.ext.timezones/Documentation/Index.rst

 |img-1|

-You'll find the documentation of this extension in the TYPO3 wiki following `this link`_.
+You'll find this documentation under `docs.typo3.org`_.|br|
+*Thanks to Ralph Schuster who initially created this extension and finally agreed transferring it to me.*